-The Audit Committee consists of Jennie Moushos (Chairman), James F. Dinning, Willard Yuill, and Kabir Jivraj, all of whom are financially literate within the meaning of NI 52-110.
+The Audit Committee consists of Sharon Ranson (Chairman), Kabir Jivraj, and Greg Morrison, all of whom are financially literate within the meaning of NI 52-110.
 Messrs.
-Moushos, Dinning, Yuill, and Jivraj are considered to be independent within the meaning of NI 52-110.
+Ranson, Jivraj, and Morrison are considered independent within the meaning of NI 52-110.